GreedyGame/greedygame-docs/docs/android.md

 ```

 !!! tip
-    `ACCESS_COARSE_LOCATION` permission will help improving the revenue because of better ad targeting.
+    `ACCESS_COARSE_LOCATION` permission will help in improving the revenue by better ad targeting.

 ### **Creating Ad Units**
 Adunits are ad assets that are rendered as a native component to the app.